 There is no selling.
 Posts of items for sale will not be listed.
 The web is already well populated with sites for selling.
 Additionally this site should not be viewed as a competitor to the established watch material suppliers.
 The watch material suppliers are of paramount importance to our trade and every effort should be made to support them.
 This site is intended to provide a possible source for parts which are unavailable through the regular supply channels.
 Try your material supplier first; it will probably be faster and cheaper.

-Thanks to everyone for your support!
+Thank you to everyone for your support!

 Links to Other Horological Sites of Interest